TransNAS-TSAD: Harnessing Transformers for Multi-Objective Neural Architecture Search in Time Series Anomaly Detection: Methodology

-In the TransNAS-TSAD framework, the transformer architecture is specially adapted for time series anomaly detection.
-This adaptation involves a unique configuration of the standard transformer model to align with the specific characteristics of time series data.
+In the \frameworkname{} framework, the transformer architecture is specially adapted for time series anomaly detection.
+This involves a unique configuration of the standard transformer model to align with the specific characteristics of the time series data.

-\textbf{Data Augmentation Mechanisms Within the Model:} TransNAS-TSAD integrates specific data augmentation techniques within the model architecture.
+\paragraph{Data Augmentation Mechanisms Within the Model:} \frameworkname{} integrates specific data augmentation techniques within the model architecture.
 These techniques, which can be fine-tuned during training, include:

 \begin{itemize} \item Gaussian Noise Augmentation (Optional): Adds Gaussian noise to the input sequence for variability and robustness. \item Time Warping \& Time Masking Augmentation (Optional): Applies time warping or masking, enhancing the model's generalization capabilities. \end{itemize}